ktrnthsnr/deep-thoughts/README.md

 This project is focused on full-stack web development using MERN stack tools, languages, and npm libraries, with emphasis on GraphQL, a query language for APIs and runtime for completing queries, and the Apollo client and npm packages which will integrate GraphQL into the Express.js server.

 * QueryQL application brief intro
-    * The social media discussion app contains two models under server/models/* - one model for Thought, the other to track a User.
+    * On the server side, the social media discussion app contains two models under server/models/* - one model for Thought, the other to track a User.
 Reactions are nested inside the Thought model.
     * The development server will use Mongoose for all its MongoDB data handling, which run through the server/config/connection.js, and is exported through mongoose.connection.
     * The connection is imported by the server/server.js.
     * Seeder dummy data can be generated via the server/seeders/seeds.js file by the Faker.js library.
     * To access the GraphQL API, schemas were created.
 Located under server/schemas, this location contains the type definitions (queries) and resolvers (response) which the QueryQl API accesses to perform the CRUD (create, read, update, delete) operations.
     * The Apollo server is connected to the Express.js server, as defined in the server/server.js.
     * QueryQL queries can be run in the QueryQL Playground.
 See the `Usage` section below for more info on starting the nodemon server, quering the db, and viewing the results in the localhost.

+    * On the client side, the initial structure of the frontend is built by the Create React App tool, created by running `npx create-react-app client`

 ## Technology